Skip to main content

 • To verify the payee’s FATCA status with the receipt of appropriate documentation (the correct W-9 or W-8 form).

 The US Department of the Treasury’s Office of Foreign Assets Control (OFAC) prohibits payments to any person or entity that has been added to any of our government’s sanction lists.
-Without receiving the appropriate legal form, NCSU cannot meet IRS’s FATCA requirements for each payee.
+Without receiving the appropriate legal form, NC State cannot meet IRS’s FATCA requirements for each payee.

 According to the IRS, the University as a withholding agent must request a W-8 form from ANY individual or entity that is presumed to be a foreign person.
 Request a form W-8 form before you make a payment to someone who you believe to be a foreign person.
 International vendors must submit a US withholding certificate (W-8 series of forms) with an Employer Identification Number (EIN ), or Individual Taxpayer Identification Number (ITIN), or Social Security Number (SSN) in order to claim an exemption from or reduction in withholding.
 With regards to business payments, the EIN, ITIN or SSN can only be used by the vendor for US business tax obligations and cannot be used for US personal tax obligations.